Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 very rare.
 Soil covariates are often derived from remote sensing data, which is almost always delivered at block support.

-In principle there is no problem with using covariates at block support to predict the soil at point support, except the strength of relationship between the covariate and target soil property may be weakened by a mismatch in the support.
+In principle, there is no problem with using covariates at block support to predict the soil at point support, except the strength of the relationship between the covariate and target soil property may be weakened by a mismatch in the support.
 Ideally, one should always try to collect all input data at the finest support possible, then aggregate based on the project requirements.
-This is unfortunately not always possible hence most inputs are often *bulked* already and our knowledge about the short range variation is often very limited.
+This is unfortunately not always possible, as most inputs are often *bulked* already and our knowledge about the short range variation is often very limited.

 Figs. \@ref(fig:meuse-block-support-plots1) and \@ref(fig:meuse-block-support-plots2)